 - pepper to taste

-In a small saucepan add the corn oil and the chopped garlic.
-Cook of over low heat for about 5 minutes until the garlic becomes fragrant.
+- In a small saucepan add the olive oil and the chopped garlic.
+Cook over low heat for about 5 minutes until the garlic becomes fragrant.

 The highlight of this meal is sitting down at the table with my family and enjoying this delicious food.